 [[‘Robin’, ‘Collared Dove’, ‘Great Tit’, ‘Goldfinch’, ‘Chaffinch’], [‘Song Thrush’, ‘Grey Tit’], [‘Dunnock’, ‘Long-tailed Tit’, ‘Greenfinch’]]

-Let’s break down our code.
-First, we declare a list called birds which stores two lists.
+First, we declare a Python variable called birds which stores a list.
+This list contains two lists.
 The first list stores a list of birds that we have seen, and the other stores the list of birds we want to see.